thanksmister/voice-panel-android/README.md

 # Voice Panel

-Voice Panel is an Android Voice Assistant for [Home Assistant](https://www.home-assistant.io/) powered by the [Snips Voice Playtform](https://snips.ai/).
+Voice Panel is an Android Voice Assistant for [Home Assistant](https://www.home-assistant.io/) powered by the [Snips Voice Platform](https://snips.ai/).
 Snips provides a private, powerful, and customizable voice assistant technology that processes all language input on the device, nothing is ever sent to the cloud.

 Voice Panel uses Snips to act as a voice interface for Home Assistant.
 At this time, you can control your alarm system, lights, windows, blinds, switches, check status, get the date/time, and retrieve the weather information.
-You initiate a conversation with Voice Panel by using speaking wake-word, "Hey, Snips".
+You initiate a conversation with Voice Panel by using speaking wake-word, “Hey, Snips”.
 Alternatively, you can use face detection to initiate a conversation simply by looking at the device.

 Currently the application has a few limitations.
-The Snips Android SDK does not work as a satelite, all messages must be forworded to Home Assistant using MQTT and speach is processed on the Android device using TTS.
+The Snips Android SDK does not work as a satellite, all messages must be forwarded to Home Assistant using MQTT and speech is processed on the Android device using TTS.
 The Snips Android SDK does not support custom wake-words at this time.
-To initiate a conversation, you must say "Hey, Snips" or you can try the face detection wake-word feature which starts listening when the camera recognizes a face.
+To initiate a conversation, you must say “Hey, Snips” or you can try the face detection wake-word feature which starts listening when the camera recognizes a face.

 ## Support